 Who Should Consider Term Life Insurance?

-While term life insurance has many advantages, it may not be ideal for everyone.
-So, who may be a good candidate for term life insurance coverage?
+While term life has many advantages, it may not be ideal for everyone.
+So, who may be a good candidate for this type of coverage?

 Just some of the candidates may include those who:

 - Want a large death benefit, but at an affordable price